stephanieleroux/NEXTSIM/2022-04-28_attempt_to_edit_modelcode.md

 total 4464
 -rwxr-xr-x  1 leroux  staff  1751544 Apr 28 13:44 nextsim.exec
 ```
-Note: in the tuto, Anton says that when running the model, the executable will first look inside /nextsim/ and then in /usr/bin/ if not found in the first dir.
+Note: in the tuto, Anton says that when running the model, the executable will first looked for inside /nextsim/ and then in /usr/bin/ if not found in the first dir.
 (Does that suppose to run the script from inside /nextsim/?
 I don't know yet.
 To be tested).

 Next steps to be tested:
 - re-run a few days after recompiling the code in place.